-Material and Methods:

-This study was conducted retrospectively on 63 selected thyroid cases including 6 cases of apparently normal thyroid tissue (as a control group) and 57 cases of different thyroid lesions as a study group, with available formalin-fixed, paraffin-embedded tissue blocks, collected from Archives of Pathology Department and early cancer detection unit of Faculty of Medicine, Benha university during the period from April 2013 to July 2017.
+Material and Methods: This study was conducted retrospectively on 63 selected thyroid cases including 6 cases of apparently normal thyroid tissue (as a control group) and 57 cases of different thyroid lesions as a study group, with available formalin-fixed, paraffin-embedded tissue blocks, collected from Archives of Pathology Department and early cancer detection unit of Faculty of Medicine, Benha university during the period from April 2013 to July 2017.
+The study was approved by the Ethical committee of faculty of Medicine, Benha University.
 Hematoxylin and eosin-stained slides on all cases were reviewed by two observers simultaneously to confirm the diagnosis and to classify the lesions into one of the study categories.
-Thyroid tumors were classified as stated in the WHO classification.16 The studied 57 thyroid lesions were classified as 7 cases of HT, 10 cases of HN, 15 cases of FTA, 13 cases of PTC, 6 cases of FV-PTC, and 6 cases of FTC.
+Thyroid tumors were classified as stated in the WHO classification.
+The studied 57 thyroid lesions were classified as 7 cases of HT, 10 cases of HN, 15 cases of FTA, 13 cases of PTC, 6 cases of FV-PTC, and 6 cases of FTC.
 6 cases of apparently normal thyroid tissue as a control group were also evaluated.
 At this review, blocks were selected for immunohistochemistry (IHC).

-The remarkable microscopic features such as presence or absence of capsular Invasion (CI), presence or absence of lymphatic/ vascular invasion (LVI), and lymph node status were noted.
-The patients' demographic and macroscopic data were obtained from their original files, including patient's age, sex, primary lesion site, primary lesion size and distant metastasis status.
-TNM staging was performed for malignant in accordance to AJCC staging system.17

-We categorized cases into 3 groups; nonneoplastic group (HT and HN), benign follicular neoplasms (FTA) and malignant follicular neoplasm (PTC, FV-PTC, and FTC), and were classified according to age into two groups<55 years and \geq 55 years, and according to size into three groups <2 cm, 2-4 cm and >4 cm, as shown in (Table 1).
+The remarkable microscopic features such as presence or absence of capsular Invasion (CI), presence or absence of lymphatic/ vascular invasion (LVI), and lymph node noted.
+The patients' status were demographic and macroscopic data were obtained from their original files, including patient's age, sex, primary lesion site, primary lesion size and distant metastasis status.
+TNM staging was performed for malignant in accordance to AJCC staging system [16].We categorized cases into 3 groups; non-neoplastic group (HT and HN), benign follicular neoplasms (FTA) and malignant follicular neoplasm (PTC, FV-PTC, and FTC), and were classified according to age into two groups<55 years and >55 years, and according to size into three groups <2 cm, 2-4 cm and >4 cm, as shown in (Table 1).